Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy

 \subsection{Model and Training}

-We split the intent expressions associated with each intent to train ($65\%$), dev ($8\%$), and test ($27\%$) sets.
-This gave rise to train, dev, and test sets with $5169$, $664$ and $2139$ examples, respectively, over which we fine-tuned a RoBERTa-large model \cite{liu2019roberta}.
+We split the intent expressions associated with each intent to train ($65\%$), dev ($8\%$), and test ($27\%$) sets, with $5{,}169$, $664$ and $2{,}139$ examples, respectively, over which we fine-tuned RoBERTa-large \cite{liu2019roberta}.
 Full model implementation details and threshold tuning are in Appendix~\ref{sec:key_point_classification_model}.
 Note, when the confidence score of the top prediction was below a pre-specified threshold, the model does not predict any intent.